SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 ### **Issue:**

-Although the initial wireframes for the CWW presented a feasible concept, execution of the plans proved to raise multiple issue.
+Although the initial wireframes for the CWW site presented a feasible concept around the site’s structure; execution of the plans proved to raise multiple issue.

-Once creating the initial pages, responsiveness testing identified that the structure was severely limited in terms of responsiveness.
+Once creating the initial pages, testing identified that the structure was severely limited in terms of responsiveness.
 For instance:

-- While structure of the site was functional on **_desktop viewports_**, the structure of the site was not functional on **_smaller devices_** when rotated both horizontally and vertically.
+- While the structure of the site was functional on **_desktop screens_**, the structure of the site was not functional on **_smaller device screens_** when rotated both horizontally and vertically.

 Through screen rotation, as well as reducing and expanding screen size, the following issues arose: